sbachinin/dalat-map/log.md

     also in wsl dalat-map-images repo was deleted and clone failed, hopefully just because of bad connection

-    disable map rotation?
-        (i guess it won't play well with map limits
-        + can be problems with offset)

     is ml version fixed?